destiny-evidence/stopping-methods/README.md

 Simply import the method(s) you'd like to use and apply them.
 When the `safe_to_stop` entry of the returned result is `True`, the stopping criterion is met.

+All lists in the example could also be 1-D numpy arrays or pandas series.

 ```python
 from methods.buscar import Buscar